 The purpose of this satellite is to bring together an interdisciplinary group of theoreticians (in particular from Statistical Physics and Ecological modeling), data and network scientists (with expertise in open-source and open science communities data such as GitHub, SciStarter, or Zooniverse), social scientists (with expertise in knowledge and collaboration networks) and open innovation practitioners (community coordinators, open program leaders) to interrogate and investigate how large-scale, fine-grain datasets of open science, citizen science and open-source ecosystems allow to measure and model collaborative processes underlying collective performance in science and engineering.
 Overall, we expect such insights will help outline a sustainable framework to design open organizations with high ecosystemic resilience able to cope with future challenges requiring resilience and rapid collective actions at scale, both in public and private domains.

-- Introduction to open innovation data and models
+- 8:30am EST – Introduction to open innovation data and models

 - Break (10 min)